codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

  *  implement method getDataRow(int position, View convertView, ViewGroup parent),
  *  which supplies a View present data in a ListRow.
  *
- *  This parent Adapter takes care of displaying Progressbar in a row or
+ *  This parent Adapter takes care of displaying ProgressBar in a row or
  *  indicating that it has reached the last row.
  *
  */